SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.6/README.md

 ## Congratulations!

 Congratulations on completing your Exercise 5!
-You have successfully created Charts in the Category Management Dashboard for displaying Data!
+You have successfully created Charts in Category Management Dashboard for displaying Data!

 Let's Continue to - [Exercise 2.7 - Creating the Charts in the Category Management Dashboard for Displaying Data](../ex2.7/README.md)